 Research has shown that advocacy is a skill that can be learnt and developed.
 Even advanced advocates can benefit from specialist advocacy training.

 IILAT’s distinguished lawyers, barristers, arbitrators and judges use proven teaching methods such as the 'Hampel' method, to provide structured advocacy training.
 This ensures that legal practitioners do not just observe good advocacy skills but learn and develop by doing it themselves.

 The Hampel Method

 One of the advocacy training techniques used by IILAT is the Hampel method.
-Named after its founder, George Hampel, QC, the Hampel teaching method was devised by the National Institute for Trial Advocacy and has come to be used by Bar associations in multiple jurisdictions as the means to train legal practitioners.
+Named after its originator, George Hampel, AM, QC, a Justice of the Supreme Court of Victoria, Australia, the Hampel teaching method was devised based on the teaching of the National Institute for Trial Advocacy (NITA) and has come to be used by Bar associations in multiple jurisdictions as the means to train legal practitioners.

 The Hampel method uses a six-step structured teaching method to train legal practitioners by doing.